OpenEvalProject/evals/manuscripts/elife-01584/v1/manuscript.md

 MS data were acquired with Xcalibur (version 2.1.0.1140) with Mass Tags and Dynamic Exclusion precursor selection methods enabled in global data dependent settings.
 For CBDPS-H8/D8 and ABAS-12C6/13C6, mass differences between light and heavy isotopic forms of 8.05 and 6.02 Da were used in the Mass Tags setting, respectively.
 For PICUP and EDC experiments using 15N metabolically-labeled Im7, mass differences in the Mass Tags acquisition method were set according to all the possible nitrogen atoms in Im7 tryptic peptides.
 MS scans and MS/MS scans were acquired in the Orbitrap mass analyzer at 60,000 and 30,000 resolution, respectively.
 MS/MS fragmentation was performed by CID activation at a normalized collision energy of 35%.
 Data analysis was performed using DXMSMS Match of ICC-CLASS (Petrotchenko and Borchers, 2010) and 14N15N DXMSMS Match.

-## Bio-layer interferometry
+### Bio-layer interferometry

 Im7 L53A I54A was biotinylated by incubation with EZ-link NHS-biotin (Thermal Fisher Scientific) at 1:1 molar ratio (100 µM each) in the assay buffer (40 mM HEPES, 150 mM NaCl, pH7.5) for 30 min at room temperature.
 Then the reaction was quenched by addition of one tenth volume of 1M Tris pH7.5 and the unconjugated biotin was removed by dialyzing in the assay buffer overnight at 4°C. Binding kinetics were performed on the Octet RED system (Fortebio, Menlo Park, CA) at 25°C. The streptavidin sensors were pre-wetted in the assay buffer for 15 min before use.
 Spy variants were serial diluted to 2, 1, 0.5, 0.25, and 0.125 μM in a 96-well plate in the assay buffer.
 The binding assay contains the following steps: immobilization of the biotin-conjugated Im7 L53A I54A (10 µg/ml) for 20 min, wash for 5 min, baseline for 1 min, association for 10 min, and dissociation for 15 min.
 The last three steps were repeated for all the Spy concentrations.
 Wells with assay buffer only were used as reference wells and were subtracted from the raw data.
-Curve fitting was performed in Sigmaplot assuming a 1:1 binding model using the following equations for association and dissociation, respectively: y=a∗(1−e−(kobs∗t))+y0∗t and y=y0+a∗e−(koff∗t), where y0 is the constant to correct for baseline drift.
-The observed association rate constants (kobs) are then plotted against Spy concentrations to obtain the association rate constants (kon) according to the following equation: kobs=kon∗[Spy]+koff.
-The dissociation constant KD is calculated according to: KD=koffkon.
+Curve fitting was performed in Sigmaplot assuming a 1:1 binding model using the following equations for association and dissociation, respectively: $y=a∗(1−e^{−(k_{obs}∗t)})+y_{0}∗t$ and $y=y_{0}+a∗e^{−(k_{off}∗t)}$, where y0 is the constant to correct for baseline drift.
+The observed association rate constants (kobs) are then plotted against Spy concentrations to obtain the association rate constants (kon) according to the following equation: $k_{obs}=k_{on}∗[Spy]+k_{off}$.
+The dissociation constant KD is calculated according to: $KD=\frac{k_{off}}{k_{on}}$.

-## Limited proteolysis
+### Limited proteolysis

 Digestion of Spy alone (50 µM) or Spy-Im7 L53A I54A complex (50 µM each) was carried out at 1:100 mass ratio of trypsin to protein in 40 mM HEPES, 100 mM NaCl, pH 7.5 at room temperature.
 At different time points (0–8 min), aliquots were withdrawn and the digestion was stopped with 10% TFA.
 Peptides were separated by a reverse phase C18 column (Zorbax 300SB-C18, 1 × 50 mm, 3.5 µm, Agilent, Santa Clara, CA) at room temperature and then applied to a Q-TOF dual ESI LC/MS (Agilent) for identification.
 A 15 min linear gradient of 2–80% acetonitrile in 0.1% formic acid at a flow rate of 0.3 µl/min was used to elute the peptides.
 Peptide identification was performed using BioConfirm software (Agilent).

-## Identification of Im7 L53A I54A 7-45 peptide
+### Identification of Im7 L53A I54A 7-45 peptide

 To identify the minimal length peptide derived from Im7 L53A I54A that mediates the binding to Spy, we applied limited proteolysis to Im7 L53A I54A with trypsin to prepare a series of incompletely digested fragments.
 After quenching the digestion reaction, the peptide mixture was mixed with the N-terminal strep-tagged Spy and applied to a strep-tactin sepharose column (IBA, Germany).
 The complex was eluted by 2.5 mM desthiobiotin, separated by a reverse phase C18 column (Zorbax 300SB-C18, 1 × 50 mm, 3.5 µ) at room temperature, and then applied to a Q-TOF dual ESI LC/MS (Agilent) for identification.
 We obtained fragments 5–43, 5–70, 5–73 and 5–76 from Im7 L53A I54A.
 The shortest fragment (5–43) constitutes most of the α1 and α2 helices in Im7.
 We then screened a few constructs containing extension or deletion at the N or C termini with amino acid sequences derived from the Im7 protein to identify the most stably expressed fragment in vivo.
 We purified three peptides with the highest expression levels (3–45, 7–45, and 12–45) and characterized their interactions with Spy by isothermal titration calorimetry.
 Based on their affinities to Spy (Kd = 2.5, 2.3, 2.6, and 8 µM for the full length Im7 L53A I54A, 3–45, 7–45, and 12–45 peptide, respectively) and their expression levels, we chose the 7–45 fragment as the minimal length peptide that represents the interaction between Spy and Im7 L53A I54A.

-## NMR spectroscopy
+### NMR spectroscopy

 A 15N-HSQC experiment was performed on an Agilent 600 MHz spectrometer equipped with a triple-resonance cryoprobe.
 The sample contained 200 mM 15N labeled Im7 7-45 dissolved in 13 mM MES, 13 mM HEPES, 50 mM NaCl pH7.0, supplemented with 10% D2O.

-## Spy/Im7 L53A I54A docking
+### Spy/Im7 L53A I54A docking

 The B-factors of residues Phe29-Asn33 in the crystal structure of Spy (PDB ID: 3O39) are very high (>110), meaning that these residues are possibly flexible.
 We therefore deleted these residues from the structure before docking analysis because they limit the movable space of the Im7 peptide around the Spy structure.
 The 3D structure model of Im7 was obtained using the iterative threading assembly algorithm I-TASSER (Zhang, 2008; Roy et al., 2010).
 We also used the ab inito structure modeling algorithm QUARK (Xu and Zhang, 2012) to model the structure of Im7.
 Both the QUARK and I-TASSER models of Im7 contain two α-helices, but because I-TASSER modeling has a higher overall confidence score, it was used for docking.

 A three-step hierarchical approach was used to dock Im7 against Spy:

-## Generation of initial docking poses
+#### Generation of initial docking poses

 ZDOCK (Chen et al., 2003) was used to perform ab initio docking search in which the Spy structure was fixed and the Im7 structure was translated and rotated around the Spy structure.
 By default, 1000 docking decoys were generated, which were then clustered based on the distance between the geometric centers of the Im7 decoy structures using a distance cutoff of 4 Å. The top 20 docking models ranked by the docking score were selected from the biggest cluster for further analysis.

-## Optimization and refinement of docking poses
+#### Optimization and refinement of docking poses

 Starting from the top ZDOCK models, ModRefiner (Xu and Zhang, 2011) was used to refine the atomic details of structural models and to improve the steric clashes that are often found from the rigid-body docking models.

-## Final model selection
+#### Final model selection

 The final complex model was selected from the refined structures based on the energy score in ModRefiner (Xu and Zhang, 2011).
 The selected model has energy below −11,000.
 We then manually added the Lys30-Asn33 to the N-terminal ends of the Spy dimer.

-## Sequence alignment
+### Sequence alignment

 10 rounds of PSI-BLAST (Altschul et al., 1997) using the E.coli K12 spy sequence were performed to obtain 503 Spy homologous protein sequences.
 To separate the sequences of Spy orthologs from the sequences of their homolog, CpxP, the 503 sequences were aligned in SeaView (Gouy et al., 2010) using the built-in algorithms MUSCLE (Edgar, 2004) and MAFFT (Katoh et al., 2002), and then these results were used to construct a phylogenetic tree using MEGA5 (Tamura et al., 2011).
 252 sequences were assigned to the Spy clade and the rest were assigned to the CpxP clade.
 The sequences were then aligned with ClustalW (Thompson et al., 2002).

-## Stability measurement for Spy variants
+### Stability measurement for Spy variants

 The thermodynamic parameters characterizing the unfolding of the Spy variants were derived from analysis of the thermal denaturation curves, which were obtained using circular dichroism measurements at 222 nm to follow unfolding.
 Spy variants were diluted to 6.5 μM in 10 mM sodium phosphate buffer (degassed), pH7.5 and were denatured at a heating rate of 2°C/min from 10°C to 80°C in a 1 mm path length quartz cuvette.
 The circular dichroism signal was monitored by a JASCO J-810 CD spectrometer (JASCO inc., Easton, MD) equipped with a Peltier thermoelectric controller.
 Samples were quickly cooled down to 10°C at the end of the denaturation reaction and each spectrum after renaturation was compared with the original spectrum at 10°C to check the reversibility of the denaturation reactions.
 All the Spy variants after renaturation gained at least 95% of the initial CD signal, indicating that the denaturation process is reversible for all the variants under the conditions we have used.
 Data analysis was performed in Sigmaplot according to equation II as described in the supplemental materials in (Greenfield, 2006) to obtain the melting temperature (Tm) and the enthalpy change (ΔHm) of each denaturation reaction at pH7.5.
 Each thermal denaturation measurement was performed three times to get the average values of ΔHm and Tm and the standard errors (Table 2).
 To find the heat capacity change (ΔCp) when the protein unfolds we obtained Tm and ΔHm as a function of pH by measuring the denaturation curves at a wide range of pH from 2.0 to 10.0 in 20 mM sodium phosphate buffer.
 We then plotted the ΔHm against Tm to yield ΔCp (Table 2), which is the slope.
-Finally, the unfolding free energy change ΔGNU at 25°C is calculated using the modified Gibbs-Helmholtz equation according to Grimsley et al., (2013):ΔG (T)=ΔH↓m(1−T/T↓m)−ΔC↓p[(T↓m−T)+Tln(T/T↓m)]where T = 298.15K.
+Finally, the unfolding free energy change ΔGNU at 25°C is calculated using the modified Gibbs-Helmholtz equation according to Grimsley et al., (2013):

+$$
+ΔG (T)=ΔH_{↓m}(1−T/T_{↓m})−ΔC_{↓p}[(T_{↓m}−T)+Tln(T/T_{↓m})]
+$$

+where T = 298.15K.